vai7725/ppw-v3/README.md

 3. **Admin**:
    - Access all features available to managers and users.
-   - Delete universities and question papers.
+   - Add and Delete universities and question papers.
-   - Manage users.
+   - Manage user, query and contribution data.
    - Special dashboard to:
      - View user details.
      - Resolve contact queries.